ChristinaChina/mywebsite/content/en/life/2025-11-10 Photographic Record | Where the Forest Keeps Its Secrets.md

 I took a few pictures during the winter, capturing moments of quiet life.
 It's a lovely way to document my growth and the traces of my existence.
 Some of my photos are taken during everyday life, while others are captured during hikes or travels.

-{{<figure src="/images/Heidelberg/mind of lecture.jpg" title="Figure 1: Attended the lecture in full and asked questions to the professor afterward." width="360">}}
+{{<figure src="/images/Heidelberg/mind of lecture.jpg" title="Figure 1: Attended the lecture in full and asked questions to the professor afterward.">}}

 {{<figure src="/images/Heidelberg/Exterior of the Mist-Shrouded Castle.jpg" title="Figure 2: I hiked up to the castle and found the path shrouded in fog." width="720">}}